Methods and Results of

 (3) Band feature selection

-The experiments used a BP neural network
+The experiments used the BP neural network

 model, combined with the acquired road pavement type sample data, to establish